aws-samples/rancher-on-aws-workshop/WorkshopChecklist.md

 ### "Included in Introduction" Notes

 - Topics Covered
-  - Deploying Rancher on EKS
+  - Deploying and Exploring the Rancher Ecosystem on AWS
-  - Importing EC2 cluster using the Rancher Management Console
+  - Creating a EC2 RKE2 Cluster using the Rancher Manager Console
+  - Creating a EKS Cluster using AWS Cloud9 and EKSCTL
-  - Creating EKS clusters from the Rancher Management Console
+  - Importing a EKS Cluster using the Rancher Manager Console
-  - Deploying Longhorn and NeuVector using the Rancher Management Console
+  - Deploying Longhorn and NeuVector using the Rancher Manager Console
-  - Cluster management best-practices with EKS and Rancher
+  - Kubernetes and Cluster Management Best Practices with AWS and Rancher
 - Expected Duration
   - Total (3 Hours)
   - Exploring a Rancher RKE2 Kubernetes cluster on EC2 Instances.
 (30m)